National Electrical Safety Month 2025: Staying Safe

 • Check for loose fitting plugs which can cause overheating and fires

-If you aren’t completely certain how to tackle a project involving electricity, don’t try it!
-Contact a professional electrician and leave it to the experts.
-Your life, and that of your family, may depend upon it.
+If you aren’t completely certain how to tackle a project involving electricity, don’t try it.

 AEP Energy does not guarantee the accuracy, timeliness, suitability, completeness, freedom from error, or value of any information herein.
 The information presented is provided “as is”, “as available”, and for informational purposes only, speaks only to events or circumstances on or before the date it is presented, and should not be construed as advice, a recommendation, or a guarantee of future results.
 AEP Energy disclaims any and all liabilities and warranties related hereto, including any obligation to update or correct the information herein.
 Summaries and website links included herein (collectively, “Links”) are not under AEP Energy’s control and are provided for reference only and not for commercial purposes.
 AEP Energy does not endorse or approve of the Links or related information and does not provide any warranty of any kind or nature related thereto.